 Laser cutting machines are a capable and versatile class of numerically controlled machine tools.
 They are used in virtually all industries for high throughput, precision cutting, engraving, and marking—from home use cutting card/paper through to shipbuilding and heavy engineering.
 They apply well-collimated and tightly focused laser radiation to pierce or engrave materials, with CNC-controlled precision and high productivity.
 There are several types of lasers commonly used in laser cutting, each with its specific characteristics and applications making it apt for selected market niches.

 Four main types of laser are used in laser cutting equipment, with a huge range of powers, from a few mW to 100+ kW.
 A variety of emission wavelengths render them suitable for particular material types.
 There are also operational factors that make some types of lasers particularly well adapted to limited market sectors, with no solution being universal.
-Figure 1 shows a laser cutter in operation:
+Figure 1 shows the laser cutting process:

 This article will discuss the 4 types of laser cutters, how they work, and their applications.